-When you create a document you need to know that not every computer has the same fonts installed.
+When creating a document, you need to know that not every computer has the same fonts installed.
 Without the outlined font, it might happen that the letters don’t appear at all, and you will only see a black spot.

 3. Images Proportion And Resolution

-The size of a digital image can’t be measured in centimeters or inches.
-It has to be done by the number of pixels it has.
+The size of a digital image can’t be measured in centimeters or inches, and it has to be done by the number of pixels it has.

 How many pixel columns it has of height and how many rows it has of width.
 The result of the multiplication of those numbers will be the final size.

-The resolution is tightly related to the size.
-It’s used to value the quality of the image.
-Basically, it’s how many pixels it has per inch; it is measured in dpi which means dots per inch.
+The resolution is tightly related to the size, and it’s used to value the quality of the image.
+Basically, it’s how many pixels per inch; it is measured in dpi, which means dots per inch.

-They are related in a way that if you modify one of them, the other two will be affected.
+They are related so that if you modify one of them, the other two will be affected.
 There is a rule when it comes to resolution.

 Designers need to play with the image to adapt it to the size they need without modifying the resolution.
 Like all the rules in the world, it has its exceptions.

-If you’re going to print something extremely big lower resolution will be enough.
+If you’re going to print something massive lower resolution will be enough.

-Actually, those big movie posters that we see on the highways have a resolution of 60 dpi, because they are designed to be seen at a big distance.
+Those big movie posters that we see on the highways have a resolution of 60 dpi because they are designed to be seen at a considerable distance.